borbelyr0308/hudl-e2e-tests/README.md

 Run `hudl:negative` to execute non-happy path tests Run `debug` to run a test (tag the test as test.only first) in debug mode Run `ui` to run tests in a headed UI format
-Run `allure:report` to run generate and open the Allure report
+Run `allure:report` run this after you ran the test to generate and open the Allure report

 HINT: For demo/interview purposes, please run the UI script to see the tests running.